 Today I found this interesting article where a man’s life was saved after talking with a friend during a game of smart phone scrabble.
-To quote Ozarks First blog:

 Blue Springs, Missouri resident Beth Legler Started playing -Words with Friends- on her cellphone more than 2 years ago.
 And that’s where she met Georgie and Simon Fletcher From Australia.